camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/10-tasks/10-send-task.html.md

 A send task is used to send a message.
 In camunda this is done by calling Java code.

-The send task has the same behaviour as a service task.
+The send task has the same behavior as a service task.

 <div data-bpmn-symbol="sendtask" data-bpmn-symbol-name="Send Task"></div>